LucioFranco/amethyst/amethyst_network/README.md

 I have done this so we can have a basic picture of what is done to avoid to much details at once.

 The cool thing is that there is already a rust [crate](https://github.com/acmcarther/gaffer_udp) implementing all the best practise [gaffer](https://gafferongames.com/categories/game-networking/) describes in his blogs.
 The only thing that needs to be done is Congestion Avoidance (See below).
 So whe could use that crate or some parts of it for or own use.
+See this for some [conversation](https://github.com/acmcarther/gaffer_udp/issues/10) I had with the developer of the crate.

 ## Why UDP and not TCP | [More](https://gafferongames.com/post/udp_vs_tcp/)
 Those of you familiar with TCP know that it already has its own concept of connection, reliability-ordering and congestion avoidance, so why are we rewriting our own mini version of TCP on top of UDP?